-(Right: The image of 'Florizel' at anchor in the harbour at St. John's is by courtesy of Admiralty House Museum.)
+(Preceding page: The image of 'Florizel' at anchor in St. John's Harbour is by courtesy of Admiralty House Museum.)

 This first Newfoundland contingent was to embark on October 3, in some cases only days after a recruit's enlistment and/ or attestation.
 To become known to history as the First Five Hundred and also as the Blue Puttees, on that day they had boarded the Bowring Brothers' vessel Florizel awaiting in St. John's Harbour.